 This reinforces that you have little understanding of the person's illness and how difficult it is to overcome.
-Always remember that eating a meal is their phobia.
+Always remember that eating a meal is an extreme fear, just like spiders, heights or flying might be for someone else.